Abrar2652/Abrar2652.github.io/_pages/hobbies.md

 ---

 **Problem Solving:**
-I find immense pleasure in honing my problem-solving skills through daily sessions of [Lumosity](https://www.lumosity.com/en/){:target="_blank"} brain games.
-These researcher-designed games challenge and improve my short-term memory, working memory, information processing speed, cognitive function, and fluid reasoning.
-Additionally, I used to participate in competitive programming contests such as Codeforces, Google Kickstart, and Google HashCode.
+I enjoy training my problem solving skills through daily problem solving brain games on [Lumosity](https://www.lumosity.com/en/){:target="_blank"}.
+Previously, I used to take part in competitive programming contests like Codeforces, Google Kickstart, and Google HashCode.

-**Online Learning and Continuing Education:**
-My thirst for knowledge in my research domain drives me to engage in continuous learning.
-I regularly follow online blogs such as *Towards Data Science*, *Medium*, and *Kaggle Notebooks*, and stay updated with the latest state-of-the-art research on *ResearchGate*.
-Additionally, I take courses on platforms like *DataCamp*, *edX*, and *Coursera*.
-This commitment to ongoing education helps me stay current and competitive with the latest research trends in my field.
-My online course certificates are showcased on my LinkedIn profile.

 **Contribution as a Peer Reviewer:**
-I actively contribute to the academic community as a referee for esteemed Q1 journals.
-My commitment to reviewing scholarly work allows me to play a crucial role in maintaining the quality and rigor of research publications.
-By providing constructive feedback and insightful evaluations, I contribute to the advancement of knowledge within my field.
+I actively serve as a referee for esteemed Q1/Q2 journals and CORE ranked conferences and provide constructive feedback to support the advancement of knowledge in AI/ML systems.
 Check out my peer review recognition by Web of Science [here](https://www.webofscience.com/wos/author/record/AFE-0313-2022 "WoS Profile"){:target="_blank"}.

 **Hackathons:**
-Participating in ML hackathons and business competitions is an exhilarating experience for me.
-Collaborating with individuals from diverse cultures and interests, we come together as a team to tackle real-world challenges through innovative machine learning solutions.
-I actively participate in hackathons hosted on [Kaggle](https://www.kaggle.com/mdabrarjahin "mdabrarjahin"){:target="_blank"}, [Devpost](https://devpost.com/abrar-jahin-2652 "abrar-jahin-2652"){:target="_blank"}, and [DrivenData](https://www.drivendata.org/users/Abrar2652/ "Abrar2652"){:target="_blank"}.
+Participating in ML hackathons and business competitions was a turning point in my journey, gradually teaching me to question conventional dogma and leading me toward academic research.
+I'm amazed by the process of collaborating with individuals from diverse cultures and backgrounds.
+As a team, we come together to tackle real-world challenges through innovative machine learning solutions.
+I participate in hackathons hosted on [Kaggle](https://www.kaggle.com/mdabrarjahin "mdabrarjahin"){:target="_blank"}, [Devpost](https://devpost.com/abrar-jahin-2652 "abrar-jahin-2652"){:target="_blank"}, and [DrivenData](https://www.drivendata.org/users/Abrar2652/ "Abrar2652"){:target="_blank"}.
 All of my business case solutions from my undergraduate years are available on [SlideShare](https://www.slideshare.net/MdAbrarJahin){:target="_blank"}.
 In April 2024, as the _Founder & AI Researcher_ of *SpecX*, I submitted our solution for the **MIT Solve Challenge 2024**.
 You can find our solution [here](https://solve.mit.edu/challenges/2024-global-health-challenge/solutions/90695){:target="_blank"}.

 **Lead Guitar:**
 Another passion of mine is playing lead guitar.
-My musical journey began with acoustic guitar in class 8, and I gradually immersed myself in the enchanting world of *progressive rock, heavy metal, and alternative-rock* genres.
-I've performed on various college and university stages, showcasing my love for music.
-Additionally, I used to teach lead guitar to fellow students during my college days, sharing techniques, tips, and my love for the instrument.
-To express my passion for lead guitar, I have a personal [YouTube channel](https://www.youtube.com/channel/UCrdkiCJ3yxAOqFmJfb7RUWA){:target="_blank"}, where I share my guitar covers and musical explorations.
+My musical journey started with the acoustic guitar when I was in class 8, and I slowly and gradually fell in love with the genres of *progressive rock*, *heavy metal*, and *alternative rock*.
+I performed on different occasions in my college and university.
+I used to teach lead guitar to the interested juniors during my college days.
+To express my passion for lead guitar, I have a personal [YouTube channel](https://www.youtube.com/channel/UCrdkiCJ3yxAOqFmJfb7RUWA){:target="_blank"}, where I share guitar covers, self-composed instrumentals, and musical explorations.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">